 - Kateel Temple opens at 4 AM and closes at 10 PM every day.

 - The Kateel Durga Parameshwari Temple remains open until midnight on special occasions like Navarathri and other important festival days.
+Do you know the 9 colours of navratri 2018?

 - The cleaning and sanctification of the Temple start at 4 AM.
 The main Sanctum is opened after the Abhishekam at 6 AM to the devotees.